FluxML/Flux.jl/docs/src/training/train_api.md

 Flux.@epochs
 ```

-## Callbacks
+### Callbacks

-`train!` takes an additional argument, `cb`, that's used for callbacks so that you can observe the training process.
+Implicit `train!` takes an additional argument, `cb`, that's used for callbacks so that you can observe the training process.
 For example:

 ```julia
 train!(objective, ps, data, opt, cb = () -> println("training"))